kousuke-nakano/jQMC/examples/example04/README.md

 These two energies should be consistent with the VMC error bar as far as the VMC implemenation is correct.

-Here is the summary of the Validation test (WIP).
+Here is the summary of the Validation tests.

 | System  | Spin     |  Type    |   basis        |  ECP    |GTOs           |  HF (Ha)      | VMC (Ha)      |
 |---------|----------|----------|----------------|---------|---------------|---------------|---------------|